rwpalmer/tzLib/doc/tzLib_Reference.md

 ### tzLib.getZone() ---------------------------------------------------------------------

 Function and Usage:
+*	Allows developers to include the time zone ID in logs or notifications.
-*	returns the current time zone ID
+*	Returns the current time zone ID

 Syntax: 	getZone();